 Depreciation is charged to profit or loss on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 The property, plant and equipment acquired under finance leases is depreciated over the shorter of the useful life of the asset and the lease term.
 Freehold land is not depreciated.
 The estimated useful lives are as follows:

+- Freehold buildings

+Leasehold improvements

-- Freehold buildings - depreciated over 50 years
+depreciated over 50 years

-- Leasehold improvements - depreciated over term of lease
+depreciated over term of lease

 - Fixtures, fittings and equipment

+Motor vehicles

+Plant and machinery

-- 25% on cost
+25% on cost

-- Motor vehicles

-- 33% on cost - 15-50% on cost
+33% on cost

+15-50% on cost